I am so glad you stopped by and it is my sincere hope that you plan to stay around a while.

 Within months of being with the DOD, I felt like I didn’t belong there and that was not the space God wanted me to stay.

-In early 2016 after being fed up with being forced to go to a space day-in and day-out that I dreaded.
+After being fed up with being forced to go to a space day-in and day-out that I dreaded.
 Where days sometimes started with tears.
 A place I had to ask permission to be present for my family.
 I decided I didn’t want to do it anymore.

 With my husband in a similar space, we totally uprooted our life in August 2016.

 We sold our house, quit our corporate jobs and left the state we were born and raised in.
 All to create a new life and legacy for our blended family.
-Trusting God for more, and believing we can move mountains.